-It takes a talented, patient person to take a used, tired piece of furniture and to make it new again, but many people find the art of furniture restoration an enjoyable challenge.
+It takes a talented, patient person to take a used, tired piece of furniture and make it new again, but many people find the art of furniture restoration an enjoyable challenge.
 It’s not an easy feat, especially when you’re working with an antique and are trying to preserve the heart of the piece, but the rewards can be big.
-If you’re a talented and creative woodworker, turning your passion for furniture repair into a business could help you make a profit from your hobby.
+If you’re a talented and creative woodworker, turning your passion for furniture repair into a business could help you profit from your hobby.

 Furniture repair businesses fix and restore a variety of furniture, saving customers from having to purchase new furniture.
-Some businesses specialize in particular areas, such as restoring antiques, furniture refinishing or repairing office furniture.
+Some businesses specialize in particular areas, such as restoring antiques, furniture refinishing, or repairing office furniture.
 Furniture refinishing businesses are closely related to repair businesses, and some repair businesses may offer refinishing as parts of their services.
 Many furniture repair businesses also offer reupholstery services.